wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 # Finished

-Think more about wrapping common tasks into FUNCTIONS instead of all objects.

 Rule:
 Before, don’t execute `Go To Destroy` before `Create.vi`.
 You can, but the framework will not function correctly.
 There are no checks to see if the Booleans are correct.